DeepRec-AI/DeepRec/tests/model_benchmark/README.md

 ## Usage
 1. `cd` to the directory `./benchmark`
-2. modify the config files `config.yaml` to specify the parameters you want, including the test image, test model list, benchmark stock tf or not and parameters of deeprec benchmark
+2. modify the config files `config.yaml` to specify the parameters you want, including the test image, test model list, cpu or gpu resource, benchmark stock tf or not and parameters of deeprec benchmark
 3. run the script `bash benchmark.sh`
 4. check log files in the directory `benchmark/benchmark_result/log/$CurrentTime`